murthyanish/terraform-provider-null/docs/resources/resource.md

 The `null_resource` resource implements the standard resource lifecycle but takes no further action.

 The `triggers` argument allows specifying an arbitrary set of values that, when changed, will cause the resource to be replaced.

+The `non_triggers` argument allows specifying an arbitrary set of values that, when changed, will not cause the resource to be replaced.

 ## Example Usage